-If you are on benefits or are on a low income, you may be entitled to Housing Benefit to pay all or part of your rent.
+If you are claiming benefits or on a low income, you may be entitled to Housing Benefit / Universal Credit to pay all or part of your rent.
 Our staff will also be able to give you advice about housing and any other welfare benefits you may be entitled to.